Joecode22/Joe-Codes-Portfolio/README.md

-# CSS-Portfolio-Example
+# Portfolio Page

-## Example portfolio page using HTML and CSS
+## Portfolio page built with HTML and CSS

-This purpose of this project was to use different aspects of html, css, and advanced css in order to build an example portfolio project.
+This purpose of this project was to use different aspects of html, css, and advanced css in order to build an example portfolio project

-I was able to use some advance CSS properties like flexbox and grid to not only match the layout but to also behave responsively on different screen sizes

-One particular property that I had never saw or used before this project was using the html selector in CSS to set up a smooth scrolling effect when internal navigation links are clicked.
-So this was a learning experience, for sure.

 ## Installation

 There is no installation requirement

 ## Usage

 This project is deployed via GitHib pages.
 Follow this link to view: [Github Pages Deployed Site](https://joecode22.github.io/CSS-Portfolio-Ex) [1]:

 ![website screenshot](assets/images/screenshottwo.png)

 ## Credits

-I observered Leon from #100Devs use google fonts to obtain the Roboto font and I did something similar so I must give him credit.
+Photo by <a href="https://unsplash.com/@yogidan2012?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Daniele Levis Pelusi</a> on <a href="https://unsplash.com/photos/u1PsUccMa5g?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

 ## License

 please refer to the license section

 ## Features